choudhrybilal/MOTUS---Arduino-Based-Robotic-Car-Controlled-Wirelessly-Using-Leap-Motion-Sensor/README.md

 ![alt text](UploadStandardFirmata.jpg)

 ## Step 07
-### Wire the module to the Arduino's hardware port
+### Wire the Module to the Arduino's Hardware Port

 Once the baud rate is properly set & Firmata reloaded, connect the TX and RX pins to Arduino pins 0 and 1 (same crossover style configuration as before).

 ![alt text](BT_module_connection_2.JPG)

 ## Step 08
-### Pair the HC 05 bluetooth module with computer's bluetooth
+### Pair the HC 05 Bluetooth Module with Computer's Bluetooth

 Pair to the module from your host device, once you have paired with your bluetooth device the serial port should be visible with the ROBOT_NAME (MOTUS).
 It will be something like /dev/tty.ROBOT_NAME-DevB (in UNIX) and use COMX in Windows (where X is the number of the port; COM4 in my case).
 Use this name to tell Johnny-Five which port to use.